-- Foster good relations across all protected characteristics, to include those who share protected characteristics and those who do not share protected characteristics - Positive friendships and behaviours are actively promoted - All staff are aware of the school rules and are consistent in their implementation. - Pupils are encouraged to report incidents of bullying and not to join in or stand idly by. - Parents are encouraged to report if anything is worrying their chid. - Bullying is dealt with in the PSHE curriculum.
+- Collective Worship, the curriculum of RE, PSHE and RSE and weekly Picture News are all used to uphold and endorse our school motto "Let Everyone Shine". - Foster good relations across all protected characteristics, to include those who share protected characteristics and those who do not share protected characteristics - Positive friendships and behaviours are actively promoted - All staff are aware of the school rules and are consistent in their implementation. - Pupils are encouraged to report incidents of bullying and not to join in or stand idly by. - Parents are encouraged to report if anything is worrying their chid.

+- Bullying is dealt with in the PSHE curriculum.
 Children are taught to recognise bullying and learn techniques to help them deal with it. - School has an anti-bulling week each year in the Autumn Term. - School has developed playtime and lunchtime games and play equipment aimed at involving children in positive behaviour. - A Buddy system has been implemented in school. - All accessible areas of the school are patrolled at break times and at the beginning and end of the school day. - All cases of bullying are reported to the Headteacher and are recorded in an incident book.
 When necessary Governors are informed. - We aim to use restorative approaches when possible. - 11.
-Child on Child Abuse\occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in peer on peer abuse is under the age of 18.
+Child on Child Abuse_occurs when a young person is exploited, bullied and / or harmed by their peers who are the same or similar age; everyone directly involved in child on child abuse is under the age of 18.